University-of-London/CSM100-SDP-Spring-2023/README.md

 # Example code — Spring 2023

-The examples, exercises, and coursework files for the Software Design and Programming module at the University of London for Spring 2023.
+The examples, exercises, and coursework files for the Software Design and Programming module on the MSc Computer Science programme at the University of London.

 ------